 - Hair dyes and permanents

 In most cases, patients can expect to return to work and other regular activities two or three weeks after surgery.
+You may feel very comfortable to work by phone and computer within a few days after surgery, but you will likely not want to see anyone for at least a week after surgery.
 Your doctor will consult with you on your expected recovery times before your neck lift, and at the follow-up procedure after surgery.
 He or she will also discuss proper care for your sutures and neck area, including the use of steri-strips over the incision and cold compresses for swelling.

 Potential Side Effects or Complications from Neck Lift Surgery